WalidAlsafadi/ros2-maze-navigation/README.md

 ### Simulation feels slow on WSL

 This project was tested on WSL Ubuntu 24.04.
 Gazebo performance may be slower depending on hardware, GPU support, and Windows graphics configuration.
-This may affect visualization smoothness but does not necessarily affect the correctness of the base navigation logic.
+This may affect visualization smoothness but does not necessarily affect the correctness of the navigation logic.

+## Portfolio Notes

+From a portfolio perspective, this project demonstrates:

+- ROS 2 workspace setup and dependency integration
+- simulator-to-ROS topic bridging with `ros_gz_bridge`
+- real-time sensor processing
+- Potential Field local planning
+- practical engineering tradeoffs around odometry drift and simulation physics
+- iterative debugging and recovery-strategy design for local-minimum problems

 ## Future Improvements

-- stronger local minima escape methods for complex mazes
+- stronger local-minima escape methods beyond wall-following
-- improved visualization and debugging tools
+- cleaner visualization and debugging overlays
-- additional tuning for different maze layouts
+- more systematic parameter search
+- improved localization using sensor fusion instead of odometry only
-- more robust evaluation and logging utilities
+- richer experiment logging and benchmarking

 ## Acknowledgment

 This work builds on the starter skeleton provided in **DSAI 4304: Robot Simulation** by **Dr. Marwan Radi**.
-The provided skeleton served as the initial foundation for the package structure and project setup, while the ROS 2 launch integration, Gazebo bridging, TurtleBot3 setup, Potential Field navigation logic, and testing were completed in this implementation.
+The provided skeleton served as the initial foundation for the package structure and project setup, while the ROS 2 launch integration, Gazebo bridging, TurtleBot3 setup, Potential Field navigation logic, bonus recovery strategy, testing, and documentation were completed in this implementation.